shuzhao-li-lab/HEU-efavirenz/README.md

 # HEU-efavirenz metabolomics

-This is the repository for data analysis in:
-Distinct biochemical phenotypes of HIV exposed infants driven by antiviral medication Jasmine Chong1,#, Shujian Zheng1,#, Jennifer Canniff2, Michael J Johnson2, Elizabeth Aiken1, Joshua M. Mitchell1, Maheshwor Thapa1, Sonali Mishra1, Shabir Madhi6,7, Adriana Weinberg2,3,4,, Shuzhao Li1,8,
+This is the repository for data analysis in Chong and Zheng et al., "Distinct biochemical phenotypes of HIV exposed infants driven by antiviral medication".

 All steps are described under `notebooks/`, using shell or R scripts, notebooks in R or Python: